Thumb arthritis treatments

 Joint replacement for osteoarthritis of the thumb

-Joint replacement (arthroplasty) using the Ivory® implant is the latest, fastest, and most natural way to treat osteoarthritis of the thumb and restore its normal range of motion.
+Joint replacement (arthroplasty) using the Maia® implant is the latest, fastest, and most natural way to treat osteoarthritis of the thumb and restore its normal range of motion.
 Both the procedure itself and recovery time are remarkably quick.

 The procedure consists in replacing the damaged joint, rather than removing or fusing it, with an implant similar to a miniaturized hip prosthesis.
-Dr. Jean-Paul Brutus uses the Ivory® implant, an original device developed after 30 years of research.
+Dr. Jean-Paul Brutus uses the Maia® implant, an original device developed after 30 years of research.

 Arthroplasty helps restore normal thumb dexterity in six weeks, compared with other surgical techniques requiring recovery time of 9 to 12 months.